octodns/octodns/docs/auto_arpa.md

 ---
 manager:
   auto_arpa:
-    # Replace duplicate records rather than throw an error, default is False
+    # Whether duplicate records should replace rather than error
-    # which throws an error
+    # (optiona, default False)
-    replace: False
+    populate_should_replace: false
     # Explicitly set the TTL of auto-created records, default is 3600s, 1hr
     ttl: 1800
 ```